 Communications Lineworkers are the industry professionals responsible for keeping us connected.
-SLTC Communications Lineworker Program is the first of it’s kind, but it’s built on the foundation of our training methods and practices developed with our professional team of instructors and industry partners since 1999.
-When you complete the program you’ll be prepared to enter into a career with great pay, great benefits and a great future.
+SLTC's Communications Lineworker Program is the first of its kind, but it’s built on the foundation of our training methods and practices developed with our professional team of instructors and industry partners since 1999.
+When you complete the program you’ll be prepared to enter into a career with great pay, great benefits, and a great future.
 Your journey starts right now.

 Southeast Lineman Training Center offers student loans through Sallie Mae’s Smart Option Loan.
 100% of Tuition, fees and living expenses are covered with the smart option loan.